 Start by showing your reliability, arriving about 10 minutes early.
 You may want to do a test drive to the restaurant beforehand to make sure you are familiar with where it is.
 Don’t forget your resume and a list of references.
 Even if the interviewer does not request them, offer them, and encourage him to contact your past employers.

-Waiter Interview Questions
+Interview Questions You May Hear

 Review some of the interview questions you'll be asked for a waitstaff job.